-Special Note Regarding Forward Looking Statements
+Special Note Regarding Forward-Looking Statements

-Statements in this Form 10-Q constitute "forward looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+Statements in this Form 10-Q constitute "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Such statements are based on current expectations, and are not strictly historical statements.
-Forward looking statements include without limitation: statements set forth below under this heading regarding, among other things, the Company's expectations of future sales, net revenue, gross profit, net income, cash flow, network development, traffic development, capital expenditures, selling, general and administrative expenses, service introductions and cash requirements; and statements set forth elsewhere herein concerning the Company's debt repurchase activities, the tax and accounting consequences of such debt repurchases, liquidity and debt service forecasts, management's plans, goals, expectations, guidance, objectives, strategy, and timing for future operations, product plans and performance, predictions or expectations of future growth, results or cash flow, management's assessment of market factors, the availability of financing and future financial performance.
-Factors and risks, including certain of those described in greater detail in the captions below, that could cause actual results or circumstances to differ materially from those set forth or contemplated in forward looking statements include: changes in business conditions; changes in the telecommunications or Internet industry or the general economy or capital markets; DSL, Internet and telecom competition; changes in service offerings or business strategies; inability to lease space for data centers at commercially reasonable rates; difficulty in provisioning Voice over IP services; changes in the regulatory schemes and regulatory enforcement in the markets in which we operate; restrictions on our ability to follow certain strategies or complete certain transactions as a result of our capital structure or debt covenants; the possible inability to raise capital when needed, or at all; the inability to reduce debt significantly; risks associated with Primus's limited DSL, Internet and web-hosting experience and expertise, entry into developing markets, the possible inability to hire and/or retain qualified sales, technical and other personnel, particularly as we continue to attempt to grow our data-centric services, and managing rapid growth; and risks associated with international operations (including foreign currency translation risks); dependence on effective information systems; dependence on third parties to enable us to expand and manage our global network and operations; and dependence on the implementation and performance of Primus's global ATM+IP communications network.
-As such, actual results or circumstances may vary materially from such forward looking statements or expectations.
+Forward-looking statements include without limitation: statements set forth below under this heading regarding, among other things, the Company's expectations of future sales, net revenue, gross profit, operating profit, net income, cash flow, network development, Internet services development, traffic development, capital expenditures, selling, general and administrative expenses, service introductions and cash requirements; and statements set forth elsewhere herein concerning the Company's debt repurchase activities, the tax and accounting consequences of such debt repurchases, liquidity and debt service forecasts, management's plans, goals, expectations, guidance, objectives, strategy, and timing for future operations, product plans and performance, predictions or expectations of future growth, results or cash flow, management's assessment of market factors, the availability of financing, future financial performance, potential goodwill write-downs, and debt reduction, restructuring or exchange initiatives.
+Factors and risks, including certain of those described in greater detail in the captions below, that could cause actual results or circumstances to differ materially from those set forth or contemplated in forward-looking statements include: the possible inability to raise capital when needed, or at all; the inability to reduce, exchange or restructure debt significantly, or in amounts sufficient to conduct regular ongoing operations; changes in business conditions; changes in the telecommunications or Internet industry or the general economy or capital markets; DSL, Internet and telecommunication competition; changes in financial, capital market and economic conditions; changes in service offerings or business strategies; inability to lease space for data centers at commercially reasonable rates; difficulty in provisioning VoIP services; changes in the regulatory schemes and regulatory enforcement in the markets in which we operate; restrictions on our ability to follow certain strategies or complete certain transactions as a result of our capital structure or debt covenants; the possible inability to raise capital when needed, or at all; the inability to reduce debt significantly; risks associated with the Company's limited DSL, Internet and Web-hosting experience and expertise; entry into developing markets; the possible inability to hire and/or retain qualified sales, technical and other personnel, particularly as we continue to attempt to grow our data-centric services, and managing rapid growth; and risks associated with international operations (including foreign currency translation risks); dependence on effective information systems; dependence on third parties to enable us to expand and manage our global network and operations; and dependence on the implementation and performance of the Company's global ATM+IP communications network.
+As such, actual results or circumstances may vary materially from such forward-looking statements or expectations.
 Readers are also cautioned not to place undue reliance on these forward-looking statements which speak only as of the date these statements were made.
 Primus is not necessarily obligated to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
 Factors, which could cause results to differ from expectations, include risks described in greater detail below associated with: